 The Executive Director who is the Council's Returning Officer receives an Election Allowance.
 This allowance is set by central government.
-It varies each year depending on the number and type of elections in each year.
-A portion of this allowance has been shared with the Monitoring Officer in 2012/13.
+It varies each year depending on the number and type of elections in the year.
+A portion of this allowance has been shared with the Monitoring Officer in 2013/14.